Beach Park (water park)

-Beach Park is a Brazilian water park and resort, located at the beach of Porto das Dunas in Aquiraz, Fortaleza.
+Beach Park is a Brazilian water park and resort, located at the beach of Porto das Dunas in Aquiraz, 15 minutes away from Fortaleza.
 Spread out across an area of 170,000 m^{2} (approximately 1.8 million ft^{2}), its aquatic park consists of 35,000 m^{2} (376,700 ft^{2}).
 Beach Park receives over 1.7 million visitors annually and was elected the second best water park in the world in 2014.

 The Beach Park complex is composed of the water park, a beach, and the resort.

 Beach Park is affiliated with several national and international water parks, theme parks, tourism and entertainment associations.
 It is a member of the World Waterpark Association (WWA), the International Association of Amusement Parks and Attractions (IAAPA), the Brazilian Association of Restaurants and Entertainment Companies (ABRASEL), the Brazilian Association of the Hospitality Industry (ABIH), and the Aquiraz Convention & Visitors Bureau (ACVB).

 Beach Park was one of the filming locations for the film O Noviço Rebelde (Brazilian adaptation of The Sound of Music).